git-sunao/path-integral/README.md

 - the flow equation is identical for different wave numbers after renormalizing the flow time.
 This indicates that we do not have to learn proabiblity with different wave number.
 All we have to do is to modify the integrand.
 - The above fact also indicates the efficiency of performing the proper time integral, e.g. in Alice's proper time approach.
 - Preprocessing of the MC samples before NF would be nice. -> shift, decorrelate, normalize can be done more efficiently.
+- adoptive learning rate? optimizing the architecture? (size of hidden layer, number of transformer)
+- normalization of the action need to be discussed, especially for discretized path integral
+- optimizing the flow equation

 ## Acknowledgement